 1. Figure out the narrative

 The data collection and analysis process can be long and rigorous.
 However, the end result shouldn’t be.
 When filtering out data, it is important to fish out only those that matter.
 Like a detective examining a crime scene, try to understand what happened and what evidence to collect.
 The visualisation types – be it chart or a map or whatever else, will naturally come in place later.
-The focus is the story.
+The focus is on the story.

 2. Identify the audience

 The purpose of a dashboard is to motivate its audience to take a certain action.
 To do this, one has to know what sort of audience they are presenting the data to – be it a stakeholder, potential customer, or even a future business partner.
 Each will seek different types of information.
 Put yourself in their shoes: who are they?
-What to they do on the daily?
+What do they do on the daily?
 What are their needs?
 What value will this data give them?

 3. Present the important elements and themes

 By having knowledge of who the audience is, dashboards can be tailor-made to present the elements and themes that are important to them.
 This will avoid overwhelming the dashboard with unnecessary information.
 It is futile to give a comprehensive account of absolutely everything that happened.
 Be ruthless in cutting pointless content.

 Give insights and seasoning on the most important parts of the data to keep the audience’s interest.
 This could be in the form of a click-through to see a more detailed understanding of a piece of data.
 Use terms, metrics and metaphors that the audience and organisation are already familiar with for ease in understanding.